pkorduan/kvwmap-server/README.md

 all required components with the included administration script kvwmap.

 ### Pull kvwmap-server
-**Note:** You must have a installed at least the debian packages git, wget and curl to use git and run the kvwmap script successfully.
+**Note:** You must have installed at least the debian packages git, wget and curl to use git and run the kvwmap script successfully.

 ```apt-get update && apt-get install -y apt-utils curl git wget```